blondieslays/elisedaniellemarion.ca/content/gallery/pandora/_index.md

 ---
 title: "Pandora Gallery"
-description: "Pandora, the first woman in Greek mythology, opened a jar that unleashed all evils into the world."
+description: "Pandora, the first woman in Greek mythology, opened a jar that unleashed all evils into the world.
+Yet hope remained."
 type: "gallery"
 date: 2024-10-07
 images: